ixsanpe/birdclef-2022-ablation/README.md

 The directory where the data from freefield is stored
 * NOISE_PATH=/cluster/work/igp_psr/ai4good/group-2b/freefield/freefield1010_nobirds/wav

+Make sure you have the rights to these directories since otherwise, writing to them is not possible.

 Of course, you can also download the data and set the paths above as you wish.
+If you make your own directories, make sure they exist since the code will stop e.g. if it cannot save a model.
 In that case, make sure that ``DATA_PATH`` contains what you download from [the BirdClef 2022 Challenge](https://www.kaggle.com/competitions/birdclef-2022/data), and ``NOISE_PATH`` contains the [freefield noise data](https://archive.org/details/freefield1010)

 ### Running the Code